emily-chan/Haskell-Blog/README.md

 I benchmarked algorithms on [Haskell vs. Python](HaskellvsPython.md) to compare the execution times of the same programs in both Haskell and Python.

-The [Monads](Monads.md) page explains different types of monads and what they are used for, specifically the `Maybe` monad.
+The [Monads](Monads.md) page explains the monad laws, different types of monads and their use cases, specifically the `Maybe` monad.

+From a predefined Animation module, I created an [Animation](Animation.md) of the Olympics logo by applying list comprehensions and other functional programming concept.

+I hope this blog is helpful or insightful for anyone interested in learning Haskell or functional programming and how it relates to other languages or topics.

 Pages:
 - [Haskell Installation](Haskell-Installation.md)